Early obedience first step to better hunting dog

-This will be very tough for the first few times cause most Labs love to eat, but the pup will quickly learn that he/she will not get to eat until they SIT.
+This will be very tough for the first few times because most Labs love to eat, but the pup will quickly learn that he/she will not get to eat until they SIT.
 Soon you will realize that you do not need to hold the puppy’s bottom down.
 As the pup learns and understands the command better, you will no longer need a second person to hold the puppy.
-If the puppy moves from a SIT, quickly pick up the food and say NO, SIT.
+If the puppy moves from a SIT before you release him/her, quickly pick up the food and say NO, SIT.
 You will be surprised how fast your puppy understands that he/she must sit to get the food.

 SIT before opening door to go outside

 Another great place to teach the SIT command is by making your puppy SIT at the door before you let him/her outside.
 You must be a little careful here because young puppies do not have great bladder control and making them wait, even a few seconds, can mean the difference between an accident and them doing their business outside.

 We generally wait a few weeks to work on this so that the puppy can grow and mature and get better bladder control before we start requiring him/her to SIT prior to being let outside.
 But this is a great way to teach impulse control and manners to your puppy.
 If you are like me, I hate being pushed out of the way by my dog when I go to let him/her outside.
 I do not want to have to fight for a position by the door.
 I want my dog to respect that I will tell him/her when he/she can go out and until then they need to SIT and wait for my OKAY command.